domosekai/domosekai.github.io/sstp/help.md

   Import and select the certificate you want to use.
 Certificates (including private keys) are saved in the keychain, protected by iOS.

   See below for how to import certificates.
+Currently only RSA certificates are accepted.

 - **Enable EAP-MSCHAPv2**